-SUBJECT: Audit of NARA's Compliance with the Payment Integrity Information Act of 2019 in Fiscal Year 2021
+Audit of NARA's Compliance with the Payment Integrity Information Act of 2019 SUBJECT:

+for Fiscal Year 2022

-OIG Audit Report No. 22-AUD-08
+OIG Audit Report No. 23-AUD-04

-The Office of Inspector General (OIG) contracted CliftonLarsonAllen (CLA) to conduct an independent audit of the National Archives and Records Administration's (NARA) Compliance with the Payment Integrity Information Act of 2019 (PIIA) in Fiscal Year 2021.
-Attached is CLA's report titled NARA's Compliance with the Payment Integrity Information Act of 2019 in Fiscal Year 2021.
-The objective was to determine if NARA's improper payment reporting in its FY 2021 Agency Financial Report was in compliance with PIIA and in accordance with Office of Management and Budget Memo No. M-21-19 Section VI.A. of Appendix C of OMB A-123.
+The Office of Inspector General (OIG) contracted CliftonLarsonAllen (CLA) to conduct an independent audit of NARA's Compliance with the Payment Integrity Information Act of 2019 (PIIA) in Fiscal Year 2022.
+Attached is CLA's report titled NARA Complied with the Requirements of the Payment Integrity Information Act of 2019 in Fiscal Year 2022.
+The objectives were to determine if NARA's improper payment reporting in its FY 2022 Agency Financial Report was in compliance with PIIA and in accordance with Office of Management and Budget (OMB) Memo No. M-21-19 Section VI.A. of Appendix C of OMB A-123.
+The report contains no recommendations.

 The conclusions presented in the report are the responsibility of CLA.
 The OIG's responsibility is to provide adequate oversight of the contractor's work in accordance with Generally Accepted Government Auditing Standards.

-CLA concluded that NARA complied with the requirements of the PIIA for FY 2021.
+CLA concluded that NARA complied with the requirements of the PIIA for FY 2022.
 CLA also found NARA's reporting of and performance in reducing and recapturing IPs and unknown payments to be generally accurate and complete.

-The report contains no recommendations.
+Planned corrective actions are not needed since this report contains no recommendations.
 As with all OIG products, we determine what information is publicly posted on our website from the attached report.
 Consistent with our responsibility under the Inspector General Act, as amended, we may provide copies of our report to congressional committees with oversight responsibility over NARA.

 We appreciate the cooperation and assistance NARA extended to us during the audit.
-Please contact Jewel Butler, Assistance Inspector General for Audits, with any questions.
+Please contact me with any questions.

-cc: William Bosanko, Chief Operating Officer

-Meghan Guthorn, Deputy Chief Operating Officer

-Micah Cheatham, Chief of Management and Administration
+cc: William Bosanko, Chief Operating Officer Meghan Guthorn, Deputy Chief Operating Officer Micah Cheatham, Chief of Management and Administration

 Colleen Murphy, Chief Financial Officer

 Kimm Richards, Accountability

-Jewel L. Butler, Assistant Inspector General for Audits
+Jewel Butler, Assistant Inspector General for Audits

-Kimberly Boykin, Audit Director

 Carol Seubert, Senior Program Auditor

 Kimberly Nikravesh, Senior Program Auditor

 Senate Committee on Homeland Security and Governmental Affairs

 House Committee on Oversight and Reform

 Comptroller General of the United States

 Office of Management and Budget

 House Committee on Appropriations

 Senate Committee on Appropriations

-National Archives and Records Administration Complied with the Requirements of the Payment Integrity Information Act of 2019 in Fiscal Year 2021
+National Archives and Records Administration Complied with the Requirements of the Payment Integrity Information Act of 2019 in Fiscal Year 2022

+Audit Performed

+by

-Audit Performed by CliftonLarsonAllen LLP
+CliftonLarsonAllen LLP